Requiem for a Wren

 Requiem For A Wren is a novel by Nevil Shute.
 It was first published in 1955 by William Heinemann Ltd. It was published in the United States under the title The Breaking Wave.

 Plot summary

 The late 1940s story concerns two English women, Wrens, and two Australian brothers.
 It is narrated by one of the brothers, Alan Duncan.
-His elder brother, Bill, a Royal Marine frogman, has been killed in action, and Alan is now returning to his wealthy parents' prosperous sheep station (ranch) in Australia.
-Alan has studied as a Rhodes Scholar at Oxford University and fought as a RAF pilot in World War II before being injured in action, losing both feet when his plane crashed.
-He has recently qualified as a barrister (called to the bar) in England.
+His brother Bill, a Royal Marine frogman, has been killed in action, and Alan is now returning to his wealthy parents' prosperous sheep station (ranch) in Australia.
+Alan has studied as a Rhodes Scholar at Oxford University and fought as an RAF pilot in World War II, but lost both feet when his plane crashed.
+He has recently qualified as a barrister in England.

 His arrival home is marred by the apparent suicide, a few hours earlier, of a young Englishwoman named Jessie Proctor, who was his parents' housekeeper.